laravel-enso/tables/README.md

 - `event`: optional, string, the name of an event that is emitted on click, which allows for custom in-page handling, outside of the table
 - `action`: optional, string, available options are `router` / `href` / `export` / `ajax`.
-Depending on the chosen options other parameters could be required.
+Depending on the chosen options, other parameters could be required
 - `fullRoute`: optional, string, if given, is used independently from the `routePrefix` param
 - `label`: optional, string, should be given only for global buttons
 - `confirmation`: optional, boolean, flag for showing a confirmation modal before processing the action, such as deletion